Find Schools

 $20,110 Avg Student Debt

-The average tuition and fees at Bucknell is $59,802.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+Bucknell does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $59,802.
+This amount may be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $20,110 in student loans.

 #5